 Alternatively, you may wish to visit www.aboutcookies.org which contains comprehensive information on how to do this on a wide variety of browsers.
 You will also find details on how to delete cookies from your machine as well as more general information about cookies.
 In addition, the Digital Advertising Alliance (DAA) also provides a website that allows you to opt-out of cookies for various participating companies at http://optout.aboutads.info/.

 If you wish to view a cookie’s code, just open your cookie file in your browser and click on a cookie to open it.
 You’ll see a short string of text and numbers.
 The numbers are your identification card, which can only be seen by the server that gave you the cookie.
 For information on how to do this on the browser of your mobile phone you will need to refer to your device manual.

 Please be aware that restricting cookies may impact on the functionality of our websites.

-If you have any queries about this policy or wish to withdraw consent to the use of our cookies for any reason, please contact firstname.lastname@example.org.
+If you have any queries about this policy, please contact firstname.lastname@example.org.